I will dream a gentle dream

 THE STUFF OF FANTASY

-Alan J. Pakula can't help but bring a lot of technical skill and intelligence to this thriller (in spite of a screenplay that too often has intelligent characters engaging in dumb behavior in order to keep the plot moving), but Dream Lover has the feel of a melodrama too proud to revel in its own enjoyably schlocky premise, and instead keeps trying to convince us of its seriousness of purpose.
+Alan J. Pakula can't help but bring a lot of technical skill and intelligence to this thriller (in spite of a screenplay that too often has intelligent characters regularly engaging in dumb behavior in order to keep the plot moving), but Dream Lover has the feel of a melodrama too proud to revel in its own enjoyably schlocky premise, instead it keeps trying to convince us of the soberness of its subject matter.
 Too bad, because for at least 60 of its 104 minutes, Pakula looks like he's willing to go for broke and serve up a tasty, low-calorie thrill-ride.
 It only falls apart when he tries to shoehorn in the substance.

-As for Kristy McNichol in the lead, she was a major draw for me back in 1986, and her subtle and affecting performance only looks better to me 30-years later.
-Not so much the 80s fashions and Kenny G-type sax musical interludes.
+As for Kristy McNichol, her participation in the film was a major draw for me back in 1986, it's nice to report that her subtle and affecting performance looks even better to me 30-years later.
+Not so much the '80s fashions and Kenny G-type sax musical interludes.

 The theatrical trailer that got my pulse racing back in 1986